ARTICLES

 Nature's look and feel, designed by @Nicu Bocancea

 Classy, sophisticated, relaxed, warm, approachable, adventurous, and fun.
-There's a sense of flexibility and immense creativity that dominates the floral trends of 2024.
+There's a sense of flexibility and immense creativity.
 Trends that radiate with style, and color, and you'll see it in everything from the timeless glamour of traditional arrangements to the abundance of wildflower bouquets that add earthy beauty to your world.
 The combination of dried materials with fresh flowers is by far one of the most popular trends at the moment.

-From tinted flowers to colored dried ones, it's all allowed in the contemporary floristry world.
-On the flip side, there is an emerging trend to ruin the reputation and beauty of fresh flowers and plants through the use of plastic flowers and plants.
-However, these are not in any way ideal to celebrate love, how will they convey our deepest sentiments if they are devoid of life?
+In the contemporary floristry world, everything from tinted flowers to colored dried ones is allowed.
+On the other hand, there is an emerging trend to ruin the reputation and beauty of fresh flowers and plants by using plastic flowers and plants.
+However, these are not ideal for celebrating love.
+How will they convey our deepest sentiments if they are devoid of life?

 Rich, Vibrant Colors

-While hot pinks and magenta are some of the dominant colors of 2023, which were aligned with Thursd's Floral Color 2023, this year's trending color ranges from peach fuzz from Pantone's Color of the Year 2024 to whites and blues, Thursd's Floral Trend Colors 2024.
-It is a no-brainer, all shades of red top the list of rich and most sought-after colors during Valentine's Day.
+Hot pink and magenta are some of the dominant colors.
+It is a no-brainer that all shades of red top the list of rich and most sought-after colors during Valentine's Day.

 Valentine's Day Floral Trends